jrl-2000/ECE-2029/README.md

 # ECE-2029

+Jonathan Lopez and Margaret Earnest

-Lab 3
+Lab 3 Designing a 4-bit adder with Overflow Detector

-Lab 4
+Lab 4 Convert 8-Bit Binary to BCD Display

-Lab 5
+Lab 5 Garage Occupancy Counter

 Lab 1 and 2 src's Logic Gates using Tinker CAD and Logisim, and Introduction to Xilinix Vivado Environment